rickshahid/SkyMedia/README.md

 * Generate metadata via content analytics such as face, emotion and object detection to enable search and discovery

-* Create subclips (as filtered views and/or new assets) via a plugin extension to the standard Azure Media Player
+* Create subclips (as filtered views and/or new assets) via a standard web extension to the Azure Media Player

 * Define workflows with multiple tasks (executed parallelly and/or sequentially) that utilize various media processors